 Some Nice Formations In Phong Nha Cave

 It’s just three days until the big expedition into Son Doong, and I’ll spend this day learning my camera functions so I can capture some good shots in the cave.
 I moved out of Ho Khanh’s today to another local hotel close to town.
 Then I will spend the final night at Oxalis after the safety briefing.
-Tomorrow I have hired a local guide to go trekking in the jungle as a last minute prep for the trip.
-In my time in Phong Nha, I have seen three groups leave for Son Doong.
-It has been nice to live at Ho Khanh’s for two weeks and get a real feel for the neighborhood.
+Tomorrow, I’ve hired a local guide to go trekking in the jungle as last-minute prep for the trip.
+During my time in Phong Nha, I’ve seen three groups leave for Son Doong.
+It’s been nice to live at Ho Khanh’s for two weeks and get a real feel for the neighborhood.

-The World’s Biggest Cave has really given a boost to the local economy.
-Even though many people don’t actually visit San Doong, it is knowledge of San Doong that brings them to the area.
-This cave has really put this sleepy and rather poor little town on the map, and it has been very gratifying to ride my bicycle into town and notice all of the improvements people are making to their houses.
+Being home to the World’s Largest Cave has really given a boost to the local economy.
+Even though many people don’t actually explore San Doong, it is the awareness of the giant cave that brings them to the area.
+Because of Ho Khang, Han Soong Don has really put this sleepy little hamlet on the map, and it has been very gratifying to ride my bicycle into town and notice all of the improvements people are making to their homes.
 I see new doors and good quality tile flooring that comes from a shop on the way into town.

 Two days before departure, and time for my prep trek into the jungle.
 Wy will guide me through the jungle, up a tall mountain, and across a number of rivers.
 I reckoned on 2-3 hours.
 We never really discussed it and it turned out to be a 13K six-hour trek with no lunch since the wild boar farm wasn’t serving food when we arrived.
 Regrettably, they were closed for Tet.
 At least I felt confident about my abilities for the coming adventure.
 Little did I realize what awaited me.

 Jungle Trekking with Wy – Prep for Son Dong Expedition